dianavillacorta10/BI_LW1_BASIC_SALES/README.md

 ## Verify Data in Data View
 - **Are all columns visible?**
-  Yes, you should be able to see all five columns: Region, Category, Year (or Date), Sales, and a unique identifier like Product Name.
+  Yes, all columns are visible in Power BI’s Data View.

 - **Is “Date” formatted as Date?**
-  I’ve already formatted the Date column correctly.
+  Yes.
+The “Date” column is already formatted as Date in my Power BI dataset

 - **Is “Sales” formatted as Decimal Number?**
-  Yes, the Sales column should be a Decimal Number so that the visuals can correctly calculate totals, like $220.23K.
+  Yes.
+The “Sales” column is formatted as a Decimal Number in Power BI, which allows the visuals to correctly calculate totals, sums, and   other aggregations, like showing $220.23K in the charts.
 ---

 ## Quick Visualization